-More likely to cite planning as a viable way to differentiate their practice vs of their peers.
+More likely to cite planning as a viable way to differentiate their practice vs 69% of their peers.
+82% than

-More likely to provide clients with an interactive experience than of their peers.
+More likely to provide clients with an interactive experience consider themselves early adopters of technology compared to

+47% of their peers.